adityarc19/taxi-detector-with-yolov4/README.md

 # Taxi detector with YOLOv4 and Darknet !

-This is a taxi detector project that identifies taxis in real time environment.
+This is a taxi detector project that identifies taxis in a given image.

 ![taxi][logo]